-The applicant contends using drugs to cope with their NCO sleeping with their spouse and receiving no support from their chain of command.
+The applicant contends their government record lacks certain documentation.
 The applicant did not submit any evidence, other than the applicant's statement, to support the contention.
-There is no evidence in the AMHRR the applicant ever sought assistance before committing the misconduct, which led to the separation action under review.
 The applicant's AMHRR does not contain any indication or evidence of arbitrary or capricious actions by the command.